Z3N00/Cegep-FinalProject-Html-CSS/README.md

 - Support for archive links and tagging of posts by category
 - Quick search of post content, including simple search queries
 - Automatic cross-linking of related posts
-- No JavaScript requirement for client browsers
+- There is no requirement of Javascript  to for client browsers